Book Now Call Today

 • Wegener, C., et al. (2015).
 “In-shoe multi-segment foot kinematics of children during the propulsive phase of walking and running.”
 Human Movement Science 39: 200-211.

-As an audited NDIS provider, we proudly accept all NDIS patients, whether they are NDIS-managed, agency-managed, or self-managed.
-We emphasise individualised care and understand that certain appointments may require additional time and attention.
-Whether it’s touch sensitivity, wheelchair assistance, or other unique needs, we are well-equipped to provide support.
+As an approved and audited NDIS provider, we welcome all patients, whether self-managed, agency-managed, or NDIS-managed.
+We value personalised care and recognise that some appointments may require additional time or specific accommodations.
+From touch sensitivity to mobility support, we are here to provide compassionate and experienced assistance.

 We are trusted by thousands of happy patients and our results speak for themselves

 Families in Dural, NSW, and nearby suburbs trust the Foot and Leg Pain Centre for paediatric podiatry.
-We serve patients from WestmeadRichmondArcadiaBella VistaCastle HillCherrybrookGalstonGlenhaven, Hornsby, Kellyville, Northmead, Norwest, Rouse Hill, Westleigh, Kenthurst, Parramatta, Seven Hills and more areas.
+We serve patients from WestmeadRichmondArcadiaBella VistaCastle HillCherrybrookGalstonGlenhaven, Hornsby, Kellyville, Northmead, Norwest, Rouse Hill, Westleigh, Kenthurst, Parramatta, Seven Hills and more areas for paediatric podiatry.
 Secure your child’s appointment today!